Some posts contain compensated links. Please read this disclaimer for more info.

 Bansko’s location nestled in the Razlog Valley also provides an abundant supply of water reserves flowing from the many tributaries from the Mesta River and the pristine glacial lakes.
 You can also find plentiful options to enjoy the many hot springs and day spas in Bansko and the surrounding area.

 For the history enthusiast, Bansko’s old town will not disappoint.
-The areas rich and historic past has archaeological evidence showing that inhabitants of the Bansko and the Razlog Valley date back to 100BC and periods of the Roman Empire.
+The area’s rich and historical past has archaeological evidence showing that the Bansko and the Razlog Valley inhabitants date back to 100BC and periods of the Roman Empire.

-As you continue past Vazrajdane square, you’ll then notice a high enclosed wall surrounding, a simple and well-maintained garden that surrounds the church of “Sveta Troitsa” – Saint Trinity, a Bulgarian Orthodox Christian church.
+As you continue past Vazrajdane square, you’ll then notice a high enclosed wall surrounding a simple and well-maintained garden surrounding the church of “Sveta Troitsa” – Saint Trinity, a Bulgarian Orthodox Christian church.

 This humble church was built during the Ottoman rule, taking nearly 45 years to complete both the church and the free-standing clock tower in the garden.
-During this period the local church founders paid heavy taxes to the Ottoman rulers which extended the construction of the church beyond a normal construction period.
+During this period, the local church founders paid heavy taxes to the Ottoman rulers, which extended the church’s construction beyond a normal construction period.

 Day 5 – Sofia

-There is just now way you can see all of Sofia in one day – so be sure to use day 5 to explore the parts you missed.
+There is just no way you can see all of Sofia in one day – so be sure to use day 5 to explore the parts you missed.

-Driving from Sofia to Kazanlak is approx. 2 ½ hours, however, be sure to make a visit to the Damascena Ethnographic complex of Kazanlak, a short drive on the outer regions of the town center.
+Driving from Sofia to Kazanlak is approx. 2 ½ hours; however, be sure to visit the Damascena Ethnographic complex of Kazanlak, a short drive on the outer regions of the town center.
 Experience the rose distillation process and the sweet scent of delicate Damascenaroses.
 Enjoy learning more about the production of pure organic rose essential oil.
 Stop by the gift shop and buy yourself a gift to take home.